 Mortgage valuation survey

-You can hire a RICS professional to value your property for a range of reasons including for a new mortgage.
+In addition to the range of RICS Home Surveys, you can hire a RICS professional to value your property for a range of reasons including for a new mortgage.

 While it will cost around £150, this report will not highlight any issues that need fixing.
 So it’s worth being aware of the limited scope.

 Some mortgage companies will offer this survey free, meaning you’ll pay the cost as part of the loan.

 If this figure is lower than your agreed price, it’s worth talking with the estate agent and trying to re-negotiate the price.